smash-96/Games-Analysis/README.md

   - Calculate the total sales (the sum of sales in all regions) for each game and put these values in a separate column.

-## Step 3.
+### Step 3.
 Analyze the data

 - Look at how many games were released in different years.
 Is the data for every period significant?

 - Look at how sales varied from platform to platform.
 Choose the platforms with the greatest total sales and build a distribution based on data for each year.
 Find platforms that used to be popular but now have zero sales.
-How long does it generally take for new platforms to appear and old ones to fade?

 - Determine what period you should take data for.
 To do so, look at your answers to the previous questions.
 The data should allow you to build a prognosis for 2017.